The other day while doing some online reading, I happened to notice an article titled “Here’s Why You Should Never Let Your Kids Jump in Leaf Piles.”

 A pile of leaves offers so many learning opportunities.
 Who can create the biggest pile of leaves?
 Who can walk the quietest through the pile?
 How many different colored leaves can you find?
 Who can find the biggest leaf?

-Do you have a high-energy kid or one that needs extra physical activity throughout the day?
+Do you have a high-energy kid or one who needs extra physical activity throughout the day?
 The physical aspect of jumping over and over again can help combat a long day of sitting still at a desk in school.

 When else will a person experience such joy by simply jumping into a pile of dead leaves?
 Don’t get me wrong, I love to be outside crunching through the leaves or flopping down onto a pile of them.
 And there is something so beautiful about watching more leaves float down from the trees.
 But jumping?
 No. This thirty-something body is not too keen on the impact!